 Each guest on New York Sports Tours' tour ride receives a password to enter the private online New York sports museum.
-The museum features exclusive and rare content not seen on the tour.
+The museum features exclusive and rare content relevant to the tour route but not seen on the tour.

-Based on relevancy to the tour narrative, New York Sports Tours periodically adds to the New York sports museum unique and exclusive video, photography and other content from sports facilities and other venues.
+Based on relevancy to the tour narrative, New York Sports Tours periodically adds to the museum unique and exclusive stories, video, photography and other content about sports facilities and other venues.

-Artifacts from the tour and others from New York Sports Tours' private collection that tie in to the tour narrative are shown and detailed in the museum.
+Artifacts from the tour and others from New York Sports Tours' private collection that connect to the tour narrative are part of the museum.

-More than 200 figures from sports history are shown on the tour ride.
-In the museum, they are listed in order of their tour appearance.
+More than 200 figures from sports history shown on the tour are listed in order of their tour appearance.